How to Get My Transcript: A Guide to Requesting Your College Records

 To ensure the transcript request process goes smoothly, Switzer recommended carefully filling out the form.
 She commonly sees students putting themselves down as the transcript recipient, which can lead to an official transcript becoming unofficial.
 She also sees students selecting the wrong academic levels, so be sure you know what you’re looking for.

 The timing of your request is also important.
 If you want your transcript to reflect your most recent coursework, wait until your final grades are posted.
-And if you want the transcript to reflect the completion of your degree, wait until after your degree has conferred.
+And if you want the transcript to reflect the completion of your degree, wait until after your degree has been conferred.
 At SNHU, that happens on the first day of the month after you’ve finished your final courses.

 How Long Do Colleges Hold Transcripts?